fmpr/MA-sLDAr/README.rst

 Data format:

 * [data] is a file where each line is of the form: [M] [term_1]:[count] [term_2]:[count] ...  [term_N]:[count], where [M] is the number of unique terms in the document, and the [count] associated with each term is how many times that term appeared in the document.
-* [answers] is a file where each line contains the labels of the different annotators (separated by a white space) for [data].
+* [answers] is a file where each line contains the target/response variable of the different annotators (separated by a white space) for [data].
 Each column therefore corresponds to all the answers of an annotator.
-The labels must be 0, 1, ..., C-1, if we have C classes.
-Missing answers are encoded using "-1".

 Example::